Josh Jung Player Props: Rangers vs. Padres

 Josh Jung At The Plate

-- Among qualified hitters in MLB, he ranks 33rd in batting average, 76th in on-base percentage, and 26th in slugging.
+- He ranks 38th in batting average, 79th in on base percentage, and 30th in slugging among qualifying hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.